-In my detailed written review of DNRS, I explain what DNRS is, explain available add-ons like individual and group coaching (& my thoughts on them), and talk about similar neuroplasticity programs.
+In my detailed written review of DNRS, I explain what DNRS is, what I did before it that was important for me personally, explain available add-ons like individual and group coaching (& my thoughts on them), and talk about other neuroplasticity programs like ANS Rewire.

 Here is a video where I give a bit more glimpse of what DNRS is:

 Note: DNRS requires you to set boundaries with others about certain things.
 It also requires you to set time for yourself with your family.
 One parent I know drew a cute sign on her door that says “Mum in brain training” when she’s doing her DNRS ’rounds.’

 My quick bit of advice for DNRS: If you decide to do DNRS, take as long as you need to watch the instructional videos (I know someone who took 3 weeks).
 If you don’t have the mental stamina to do a full hour of DNRS visualization rounds, start small.
 Do rounds even if you can’t come up with anything new, your imagination will begin to grow.
 Doing it on rougher days counts double.
 The turtles win the race.